Luca06Luwa/Luca06Luwa/README.md

 - Website

-- Porting Clone Hero to the scoop package manager

 - Other small shitty projects that don't work

 ---
 ### Archived projects or projects that I don't want to work on anymore:

 - Clone Hero Control Panel

+---
+### Finished Projects:

+- Successfully ported Clone Hero to the scoop package manager (If you have the games bucket added to your scoop install just type 'scoop install clone hero'.)

 ---
 ### Coding Languages/tools I know.
 (Or at least have tried to learn.):